wildmolasses/saga-server/README.md

 npm install;
 ```

 Then, make sure mongoDB is installed on your computer.
-After mongo is installed and running, run the following code in a terminal:
+After mongo is installed and running (command mongod), run the following code in a terminal:

 ```
 mongo;